rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 The rest of the response, concerning only the ICSE 2020 edition in particular, follows (emphasis mine):

-> For 2020, ICSE in general won't support remote presentations, because we believe that the most powerful thing a conference offers is community and the ability to interact with others directly and in person.
+> **For 2020, ICSE in general won't support remote presentations**, because we believe that the most powerful thing a conference offers is community and the ability to interact with others directly and in person.
 Moreover, the costs of running a conference make it important that people attend, as well.
-For this reason, ICSE 2020 also does require (and this has been true of all ICSEs in the past decade) that at least one author of a paper register for and attend the entire conference. [...]
-If no author of a given accepted paper registers for the conference, the paper is withdrawn from the proceedings and does not appear in any digital library.
+For this reason, ICSE 2020 also does require (and this has been true of all ICSEs in the past decade) that at least one author of a paper register for and attend the entire conference. [...] **If no author of a given accepted paper registers for the conference, the paper is withdrawn from the proceedings and does not appear in any digital library**.
 The same will occur if an author registers, but then, nobody appears in person at the conference to present the paper.
 >
 >  This all said, [...], if an author of an accepted paper were to register for ICSE 2020, and **due to visa problems could not attend**, and if they could provide evidence that they had made every effort (including acting in a timely manner) to obtain a visa, **we'd likely try to find a way to accommodate them**.